Atomic Quantum Sensors for High-Frequency Gravitational Wave Searches

-The detection scheme is sketched in Fig.~\ref{fig:Sketch}.
-A HFGW traversing a strong static magnetic field generates, via the Gertsenshtein effect, a weak photon field at the GW frequency, which is resonantly enhanced in a high-$Q$ cavity.
-The cavity field is then coupled to atomic quantum sensors: either directly, by driving dipole-allowed microwave Rydberg transitions, or indirectly by acting as one leg of a Raman process in optical or NIR ``mixed'' systems.
-In both cases, the effective Rabi frequency provides a direct measure of the GW spectral density.
+In all cases, the atomic sensor probes the EM excitation generated in the cavity by the GW, while the overall sensitivity is controlled by the efficiency of the GW-to-cavity transduction and by the coherence properties of the signal through $Q_{\rm eff}$.
+The interrogation time $\tau$ is limited by decoherence, including cavity losses, thermal occupation, spontaneous scattering in Raman schemes, and technical noise.

-\textbf{\textit{Results ---}} We examine the feasibility of microwave and optical/NIR implementations in three representative regimes: a conservative baseline reflecting current capabilities, an optimistic extrapolation based on plausible near-future advances, and an aggressive scenario exploring idealized limits with spin squeezing and extended coherence times.
+\textbf{\textit{Results ---}} In this work, the projected reaches for the atomic readout architectures are interpreted as benchmark sensitivities to narrowband coherent signals within the cavity bandwidth.
+They are not matched to a specific established source model for persistent coherent HFGWs, and comparisons with stochastic-background or broadband limits should be understood accordingly.
+Under comparable narrowband coherent-signal assumptions, the projected sensitivities for microwave and optical/NIR schemes can exceed those of current resonant mass detectors and EM oscillators, highlighting the potential of atomic sensors for HFGW searches.
+We examine the feasibility of microwave and optical/NIR implementations in three representative regimes: a conservative baseline reflecting current capabilities, an optimistic extrapolation based on plausible near-future advances, and an aggressive scenario exploring idealized limits with spin squeezing and extended coherence times.
 The corresponding parameter choices are summarized in Table~\ref{table:configurations}.
-For simplicity, we set $\eta=\xi=1$ throughout.
+The sensitivity projections in Table~\ref{table:configurations} and Fig.~\ref{fig:reach} assume unit conversion and readout efficiency, and optimal alignment between the GW propagation direction, the static magnetic field, and the cavity mode.